|

 with music now!
 Unfortuately, Una and Jane who kept the shop going for so many years, have decided to call

 it a day.
-The store closed down earlier in 2006 but has a place in the memories and hearts of thousands
+The store closed down in 2006 but has a place in the memories and hearts of thousands

 of musicians!
 (Including me)